 Both shall be appointed by the President to serve a one-year term that coincides with the President’s term.

-One presidential advisor shall be a school faculty member, not necessarily from the president’s school.
+One presidential advisor shall be a faculty member, not necessarily from the president’s school.
 Responsibilities include attendance at monthly board meetings and acting as a resource person, interpreter, or liaison officer. (rationale: clarification)

 The other presidential advisor shall be any former board member.
 Responsibilities include optional attendance at monthly board meetings and acting as a resource person for the President.

-Article X
+Article IX

 Committees